uilianries/imgui/Image-Loading-and-Displaying-Examples.md

 MyTexture* texture = (MyTexture*)pcmd->TextureId;
 MyEngineBindTexture2D(texture);
 ```
-Once you understand this design you will understand that loading image files and turning them into displayable textures is not within the scope of Dear ImGui.
+Once you understand this design you can begin understand that loading image files and turning them into displayable textures is not within the scope of Dear ImGui.
 This is by design and is actually a good thing, because it means your code has full control over your data types and how you display them.
-If you want to display an image file (e.g. PNG file) into the screen, please refer to documentation and tutorials for the graphics API you are using.
+In reality, the concept of what constitute a "texture" is largely open-ended, and Dear ImGui doesn't want to narrow that concept.
+If you want to display an image file (e.g. PNG file) into the screen, please refer to tutorials above.

 Finally, you may call `ImGui::ShowMetricsWindow()` to explore/visualize/understand how the ImDrawList are generated.